kozmoai/glent-deploy-aws/backstage-plugins/plugins/scaffolder-backend-module-aws-apps/README.md

 ### Get SSM Parameters

-The `glent:get-ssm-parameters` scaffolder action is very similar to the action above except that it will retrieve AWS SSM parameter values for each environment provider so that their configurations can be used by other template actions.
-This action is often used in conjunction with the `glent:get-env-providers` action's response of an array of environment providers.
+The `opa:get-ssm-parameters` scaffolder action is very similar to the action above except that it will retrieve AWS SSM parameter values for each environment provider so that their configurations can be used by other template actions.
+This action is often used in conjunction with the `opa:get-env-providers` action's response of an array of environment providers.

 The action will return a `params` response as an object containing a map of SSM parameters keyed off of the environment provider name.